 - Height: the altitude at which it must be planted depends on the variability, and everything in general goes from sea level to 1300 m in height.

-- Diseases and pests: the most common diseases or pests that affect this plant are: anthracnose, nematodes and fusarium that attack the root of the plant.
+- Diseases and pests: the most common diseases and pests in Passion Fruit are: anthracnose, nematodes and fusarium that attack the root of the plant.
 Check with certain periodicity to make sure that your maracuya is not being affected.

 - Pruning: this article deals with pruning, so it could not be missing among the most important cares of the maracuya.
 In the following, we will develop this point in depth.